 Michael Hills, the attorney for one of the six defendants in the Whitmer case, Brandon Caserta, disclosed in court Thursday the prosecutors have decided not to use Special Agent Richard Trask's testimony during the upcoming October trial.

-Prosecutors gave the defense access to Trask's social media posts this week, with at least one demeaning Trump and his supporters, Hills t
+Prosecutors gave the defense access to Trask's social media posts this week, with at least one demeaning Trump and his supporters, Hills told the court.

 Specifically, the post referred to the 45th president as a “douchebag” and "piece of sh-t,” The Detroit News reported.